yuehaoshi/SpringBoot-Angular/AngularProject.md

     - Update `style.css` and `index.html` with given files
     - Replace `favicon.ico` with cunstomized icon
     - By default, Spring Data REST only returns the first page of 20 items, we can change this in `src/app/services/product.service.ts`
-2. Search for products by category (Section 12)
+2. Search for products by category (Section 12, Section13 dynamic)
     - Angular Routing can only update a section of your page, does not reload the entire page

     | Name           | Description                                                                                |